-How we identify need, assess and review progress How we adapt teaching to ensure access to the curriculum How we provide support and intervention for those with identified needs If adults working with a child have any concerns relating to mental or emotional health difficulties, they will discuss their concerns with the SENCo/ Inclusion Manager Children will be monitored and observed.
+How we identify need, assess and review How progress we adapt teaching to ensure access to the curriculum How we provide support and intervention for those with identified needs If adults working with a child have any concerns relating to mental or emotional health difficulties, they will discuss their concerns with the SENCo/ Inclusion Manager Children will be monitored and observed.
 Concerns about well-being will be shared with parents.
-If concerns continue, a referral may be made by the Inclusion Manager using the Early Help Assessment Form (EHAF) process If appropriate, this will initiate a further referral to Young People and Families Mental Health Service, Enhance, Relateen, Lifelines or the school nurse.
-Agencies will meet with pupil, school and parents to discuss concerns and ways forward.
-Parents can seek the services of BEAM drop in services to provide Early Help support.
-Pupils may be encouraged to work in a small group to promote confidence and self-esteem.
-Work may be broken down into smaller tasks.
-Talk partners.
-Pupils are given clear guidance and expectations.
-All staff are aware of these and reinforce the same consistent expectations.
-Extra reward systems are put in place where necessary.
-Time out sessions.
+If concerns continue, parents will be invited to complete a webstar.
 Pre -learning sessions.
-Behaviour plan, where appropriate Nurture groups, Therapeutic group e.g. art, gardening cookery etc Mini Gold programme Good to be Me programme Anger Management programme Reward charts Circle time Social stories Role-play Individual designated reflection space Counselling with external agency Visual aids Timer Pastoral team support Wobble cushions to support focus and concentration.
+Now & Next Visual prompts Behaviour plan, where appropriate Nurture groups, Therapeutic group e.g. art, gardening cookery etc Mini Gold programme Good to be Me programme Anger Management programme Therapy Use of Zones of Regulation to support children in identifying and regulating emotions.
+Reward charts Circle time Social stories Role-play Individual designated reflection space Counselling within school or via an external agency Visual aids Timer Pastoral team support Wobble cushions to support focus and concentration.
+Sensory diet activities a.
+Hearing Impairment